jetannenbaum/esperanzaSTEM/docs/robotics/variables.md

 !!!
 Challenge
     Rewrite the main.py code to use variables

-    Make a larger square
+    Move farther (four feet) or make a larger square

-    Move at a different speed
+    Move at a slower speed (how slow can you go and still move in a straight line?)